 Day 2:

 After checking out, grab a late brunch, at Ruby Café or Father Fats.
 Once you’re satisfied, venture to the Stevens Point Brewery and get a behind-the-scenes look at how it’s done.
 Sample from their beer, cider, and soda, steeped in history as one of the oldest breweries in the nation.
-(Find more local craft beer with the Central Wisconsin Craft Collective.)

-When the dinner bell rings, start with cheese curds at Guus on Main before grabbing extra inspiration for other curd spots with our three to try list!
+When the dinner bell rings, start with cheese curds at Guus on Main before grabbing extra inspiration for other curd spots with our three-to-try list!
 End the night with a carefully crafted cocktail from Mikey's featuring delicious, fresh ingredients.

 Day 3: